God’s promises are for you, my brother, my sister, and He want to send you to somebody today.

 So there is a profile of what everyone needs to be doing in our daily life for the Lord, to proclaim the good news that Jesus saves, and keeps and sanctifies and, and leads.
 And that we’re on our way to being glorified with Him.
 Proclaim the good news.
 To be sent by God to people who have a need, an apostle.
 Now, we’re not apostles in the sense that Paul and the others were – I know that – but in another sense we are.
 We’ve been sent to the gospel.
 Jesus said, “Go ye into all the world, and preach the gospel to every creature.”
 And Peter the apostle said, “the promise is unto you, and unto all those that are afar off, even as many as the Lord our God shall call.”
 God’s promises are not just for the people who lived in the first century A.D.
-God’s promises are for us in 1987 and eight and nine, 1990 and on, into the 21st century.
+God’s promises are for us into the 21st century.
 God’s promises are for you, my brother, my sister, and He wants to send you to somebody today.

 Let me ask you something.
 Have you ever asked God to send you to somebody that He had ready for you?
 Have you ever got started, the day before you went out to work or to school, and you prayed, “Lord send me to somebody today that’s ready to hear about Jesus.
 Put me next to somebody that’s ready for Christ.”
 Did you ever pray that prayer?
 Let me tell you, God will answer it if you pray it.